cal-itp/data-analyses/ntd/README.md

 ## Definitions
 - **FTA**: Federal Transit Admisistration.
+- **MODE**: A system for carrying transit passengers described by specific right-of-way (ROW), technology and operational features.
+Examples: Bus, Cable Car, Light Rail.
+- **Monthly NTD Reporter**: Full Reporters that submit Monthly Ridership (MR) and monthly Safety and Security reports to NTD.
 - **NTD**: National Transit Database.
 A reporting system that collects public transportation financial and operating information.
 - **RTPA**: Regional Transportation Planning Authority.
+- **TOS**: Type of Service.
+Describes how public transportation services are provided by the transit agency: directly operated (DO) or purchased transportation (PT) services.
 - **UZA**: Urbanized Areas.
 An urbanized area is an incorporated area with a population of 50,000 or more that is designated as such by the U.S. Department of Commerce, Bureau of the Census.
-- **MODE**: A system for carrying transit passengers described by specific right-of-way (ROW), technology and operational features.
-Examples: Bus, Cable Car, Light Rail.
-- **TOS**: Describes how public transportation services are provided by the transit agency: directly operated (DO) or purchased transportation (PT) services.
-- **Monthly NTD Reporter**: Full Reporters that submit Monthly Ridership (MR) and monthly Safety and Security reports to NTD.

 ## Methodology
 Ridership data is ingested via the `FTA Complete Monthly Ridership` report, per the SB125 guidelines.
-Then filtered for Monthly NTD Reporters residing in California UZAs.
+Then filtered for Reporters residing in California UZAs.
 These California Reporters are grouped by RTPAs, then aggregated mode and TOS.
 The processed data for each RTPA is saved to a public respository, see datasets below.

 ## Frequently Asked Questions